• Skip to main content

 Snake PlantZZ Plant

-Slow growth plants are the safest option when you think of planting two or more plants in one container.
+Slow-growth plants are the safest option when planting two or more plants in one container.

-The other useful aspect of growing such plants is they do not want more space either.
+The other useful aspect of growing such plants is that they do not want more space.
+It means you can get away with planting them together in relatively small pots.

-4. Do Not Add More 2-3 Plants To Your Pot
+4. Do Not Add More Than 2-3 Plants To Your Pot

 It doesn’t matter what species you wish to plant for companion planting.